martinostlund/syllabus/examinations/examination02/README.md

 * Other information: like equipment, fishing method and so on
 * A text describing the catch

 To do un-safe HTTP calls the API must have some kind of Authentication/Authorization.
 A user should be able to sign in through the API in a safe way.
 You are free to choose your authentication strategy.
-This means that you also have to keep track of users in the system.
-When storing users you should store the common stuff like name, email, password etc.

 Of course you are free to implement further feature you want in your web API.